Takeo Onsen 武雄温泉

 Some of the private rooms offer a tatami room, with an old, classic-style onsen to soak in.

-The architect of Takeo Onsen's gate also designed Tokyo Station and the Bank of Japan
+Saga-born architect Kingo Tatsuno, who designed the Tower Gate of Takeo Onsen, also designed Tokyo Station and the Bank of Japan

 There are both public and private/family baths available